bradym05/VoldexCodeTest-Repository/README.md

 -MemoryStoreService is used to refer UserId to a boolean value indicating if that user's data is currently saving<br />
 -Players whose data is saving in another server will be kicked to prevent duplication or data loss<br />
 -Error codes are retrieved and handled uniquely based on the current documentation<br />
+-Active processes are counted to ensure all processes complete on BindToClose<br />

 TycoonHandler (PadService replacement): <br />